jupyterlab/jupyterlab/docs/source/user/files.rst

      <iframe src="https://www.youtube-nocookie.com/embed/Rh-vwjTwBTI?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
   </div>

-You can also drag a file into the main area to create a new tab:
+You can also drag a file into the main work area to create a new tab:

 .. raw:: html